contact us

 July 28, 2020

-Is your investment under performing?
+Is your investment underperforming?
 Are you sick of being told that it’s “just the way the market is” while people all around you are getting great tenants?
 Have you been left in the dark about the state of your property?

-If you’re unhappy with your current property manager, here’s how to make the change
+If you’re unhappy with your current property manager, here’s how to make the change.

 When is it worth changing your property manager?

-Properties sitting on the rental market too long
+Your property is sitting on the rental market too long

 If your property is sitting empty, it’s costing you money.
 Getting a good tenant for your property should be the highest priority for your property manager — even when times get tough.

-Poor communication
+Poor communication with your property manager

 Your property manager changes frequently

 Some agencies have a rotating cast of property managers.
-This means that they won’t be as familiar with the property.
+This means that they won’t be as familiar with your property.
 It may also imply that there is high turnover in the company: indicating deeper problems.

 A dedicated property manager will know your property and its history.
 If your company can’t offer that, you aren’t getting your money’s worth.